by Jason Wasserman MD PhD FRCPC

 Other tests, including immunohistochemistry (IHC) and next-generation sequencing (NGS), may be performed to confirm the diagnosis and rule out other conditions that can look very similar to basal cell adenocarcinoma under the microscope.
 When immunohistochemistry is performed, the tumour cells are typically positive for cytokeratin 5, p40, S100, and SOX-10.

 High grade transformation in basal cell adenocarcinoma means that the tumour has started to change, resulting in more aggressive behaviour.
-When examined under the microscope, tumours with high grade transformations have lost some of the features typically seen in a basal cell adenocarcinoma.
+When examined under the microscope, tumours with high grade transformations have lost some features typically seen in a basal cell adenocarcinoma.
 In particular, the tumour cells will no longer look like normal basal cells.
 These cells may be described as being atypical or pleomorphic.
 In addition, tumours with high grade transformation often have more mitotic figures (tumour cells dividing to create new tumour cells), and a type of cell death called necrosis may also be seen.
 High grade transformation is important because these tumours are more likely to metastasize (spread) to lymph nodes and the lungs.

 Perineural invasion (PNI) is the process by which cancer cells spread along or around nerves.
 This phenomenon is significant in head and neck cancers, including basal cell adenocarcinoma.
 Cancer cells can travel along the nerve fibres to reach areas beyond the primary tumour site when they invade the perineural spaces.
 Perineural invasion is an important pathological feature because it can indicate a higher risk of local recurrence and can be associated with a more aggressive disease course.
 Symptoms related to perineural invasion may include pain or nerve dysfunction, depending on the nerves involved.